efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

     motor1 = Motor('motor1', address='opc.tcp://192.168.1.28:4840', prefix='MAIN.Motor1', namespace=4)
     downloader = Downloader()
     motor_ctrl = MotorCtrl() # create an empty widget
-    c = motor_ctrl.connect(downloader, motor1) # connect the widget to the downloader and the motor1 instance
+    motor_ctrl.connect(downloader, motor1) # connect the widget to the downloader and the motor1 instance

     downloader.download() # This will update the widget with the new values it can be called in a timer